dwhathaway/app-office-locator/hacks/functions-hack.md

 ![Add project.json](img/add-project-file.png)

-- Copy and paste this code into the project.json file and click "Save"
+- Copy and paste this code into the project.json file
+- Click "Save"

 ```json
 {